Q. Why do I have to give my social security number to buy a fishing or hunting license?

-- Small game/bird hunting licenses for youth under 14 years (free);
+- Small game/bird hunting licenses for youth under 12 (free)

-- Angling licenses for youth under 14 years (license free, a juvenile combined harvest tag is $8.50;
+- Angling licenses for youth under 12 years (license is free, a juvenile combined angling tag is $5.00)

 Note: Youth big game hunters should purchase a juvenile hunting license and the appropriate tag, and must provide their social security number.

 Q. Who will see my social security number?